430058Mauger1/L2_2022_U3_Lukemauger/Design/Documentation/digital Portfolio.md

 # Design Justification
-My portfolio Fulfils the stated purpose because it Clearly display information my education and qualifications, past experience, skills and achievements and information about me.
+My portfolio Fulfils the stated purpose because it Clearly display information my education and qualifications, past experience, skills and achievements and information about me I know it has this because lisa says "detailing a lot of your great work and achievements".

-It will meet the needs of the audience because it has a fast and responsive layout
+It will meet the needs of the audience because it has a fast and responsive layout I know my portfolio has accomplished this because Daine said that "all the links work and it's very eay to navigate" and Mitchell says "the animation for the intractable features is a good way of showcasing your coding skills" this tells me that all of my features work correctly and that the links work allowing potential employers to easily navigate through my portfolio.

+Another way it meets the audience needs is because it is accessible I know that it is accessible because I have tested my portfolio in multiple browsers and found that it works meaning any potential employers can access it on different browsers.

 # feedback

 ## Tutor feedback

 ## Lisa
 Your portfolio looks very professional, detailing a lot of your great work and achievements.
 What I would say is, be careful with your capitalization on your names.
-The colours and font work well together along with the functionality of your protfolio, well done.
+The colours and font work well together along with the functionality of your portfolio, well done.
 Why are the circles on the bottom line next to each other whereas the others have space between?
 ## student feedback

 ### Mitchell
 Firstly, I approve of the chosen colour scheme, very simple and professional, the layout and the navigation is not complex and easy to navigate through, the animation for the intractable features is a good way of showcasing your coding skills.
 To improve this, I would add some explanation some more information for what the images are, pretty much add more context so that employers fully understand what they are looking at.
 Also, I would the add some explanation for what the images of your projects prove so that employers are aware of what skills these are displaying.

 ### Daine
- website portfolio looks great nice colour scheme, very eay to navigate and find what you want to know, good design however on unit 125 with powerpoint things there is just to much information and a lot to read.
+ website portfolio looks great nice colour scheme, all the links work and it's very eay to navigate and find what you want to know, good design however on unit 125 with powerpoint things there is just to much information and a lot to read.
 ### Patryk
 Portfolio looks fine, the colour scheme are too dark but fits with the colour text, navigation is easy to use and find what you need.
 I would prefer to add more text in 'Education' and explain more in details of what you've done there.